Anchit1909/alpha-stonks/README.md

 ## Introduction

-GrowwStonks is an online platform for stock market data.
+AlphaStonks is an online platform for stock market data.
 It shows top-performing and underperforming stocks, offers stock details and financials, and provides Line, Candlestick, and Bar charts.
 It includes a quick search feature for your favorite stocks.

 ## Features